Watching Comey: For some it's a party

 Of the four TVs at the bar, three were tuned to Fox News coverage of the hearing, while the fourth showed French Open tennis.
 The TVs were muted, with quiet jazz playing over the lobby’s sound system.
 That meant anyone who wanted to follow Comey’s remarks had to read the captions.

-Plenty of velvet and leather seats at the bar were available, and at one point, there were as many reporters (four) as ordinary people having a drink and watching the hearing.
+Plenty of velvet and leather seats were available at the bar, and at one point, there were as many reporters (four) as ordinary people having a drink and watching the hearing.

 Ravi Nallamothu and his wife, Padmaja Manyam, both 39-year-old physicians and Trump supporters from Napa, California, said they decided to have a drink at the bar and watch the hearing because the line at the nearby National Archives was too long.
 They wanted to see the hotel while they were in town.

-Nallamothu said he read Comey’s prepared remarks, concluding, “I don’t think there’s much there.”
+Nallamothu said he read Comey’s prepared remarks and concluded, “I don’t think there’s much there.”

 “I think it’s political theater,” he said.
 “I don’t think there’s much they’re going to get out of it.”